 Project management fields of study may include construction management, project bidding or cost estimating.
 Prerequisites for a bachelor's degree include a high school diploma or its equivalent.
 Master's degree applicants are required to have a bachelor's degree in a related field, and some programs also require professional construction experience.
 Many master's programs in this field are offered online and most include a thesis option.
 Some programs may require students to have professional experience in the construction industry or participate in field work.

 Bachelor of Science (B.S.) in Construction Project Management

 The B.S. in Construction Management program offers students a comprehensive overview of construction project management theories and principles, as well as a practical application in a real or simulated work environment.
 Students can develop problem-solving and critical thinking skills, including technical proficiency with contemporary technologies and operating systems used in the industry.

 The bachelor's degree program looks at the architectural, operational, logistical and financial standpoints of construction project management in order to prepare students for professional employment in the industry or further education.
-The minimum educational requirement for most B.S. programs is a high school diploma or the equivalent.

-A bachelor's degree combines general educational courses in the natural and social sciences, arts and humanities with courses specifically designed for the construction project manager.
+The program combines general educational courses in the natural and social sciences, arts and humanities with courses specifically designed for the construction project manager.
 Programs stress practical, hands-on application and topics similar to the following:

 - Deciphering architecture drafts